Multi Vita Revolution™

 - Enhances blood flow.

 - May improve nervous system function and neurogenesis.

 CoQ10 is a very heart-friendly antioxidant.
-It has a role in ATP generation along the electron transport chain of the mitochondria and also may prevent several diseases.
+It has a role in ATP generation along the electron transport chain of the mitochondria.

 - A recent investigation on CoQ10 supplementation for four years reduced cardiovascular disease mortality.
 A follow-up 12 years later found that although supplementation was discontinued, patients were still experiencing benefits and living longer.